gdiminin/HaSAPPy/docs/Tutorials/Test_HaSAPPy_installation.md

 	@9C)/Users/User/HaSAPPy/docs/GeneReference_mouse_mm10.pkl
 ```

-Save the file and copy the file name
+Save the file and copy the file name to the clipboard

 ##Run the test
-Move to HaSAPPy program folder
+Move into the HaSAPPy program folder

 ```
 cd /Users/User/HaSAPPy/program
 ```

-Start HaSAPPy program with HaSAPPY_start.py and provide as input the LoadModule_test_from_Trim.txt
+Start the analysis  HaSAPPY_start.py providing as input the LoadModule_test_from_Trim.txt

 ```
 python HaSAPPY_start.py /Users/User/HaSAPPy/docs/test/LoadModule_test_from_Trim.txt
 ```

-The program should start and if everything was correctly installed should end rising any issue
+If everything is correctly installed the analysis should finish without any errors

 ##Inspect the output
 In the /Users/User/HaSAPPy/experiments/test the following files and folders should have been created